LJKMGroups/Portofolio_Vocomfest/README.md

-# Portofolio_Vocomfest
+#Portfolio_Vocomfest
-Portofolio ketiga, untuk perlombaan vocomfest web design 2017 di UGM.
-HTML 5, CSS 3, dan sedikit JS "Responsive"
+The third portfolio, for the 2017 vocomfest web design competition at UGM.
+HTML 5, CSS 3, and a bit of JS "Responsive"

-#MURID_LAB_AKSELERASI
+#Lab_Akselerasi